gottadiveintopython/ani-property/README.md

 label.ani_color = (1.0, 0.0, 0.0, 1.0)  # animates 'label.color' from white to red
 ```

-It's advisable to use `AniNumericProperty` instead of `AniMutableSequenceProperty` whenever possible due to performance reasons.
+It's advisable to use `AniNumericProperty` instead of `AniMutableSequenceProperty` or `AniSequenceProperty` whenever possible due to performance reasons.
 Thus, the following code:

 ```python